 E&C: Any misconceptions about online auctions you’d like to clear up?

 PW: A common one is that you won’t get good prices without a reserve.
 But we’ve seen time and again that well-marketed, accurately described items often exceed seller expectations—especially when bidders know the item will sell.
 Another is that online auctions are less secure.
-In reality, our systems and support teams are designed to make online sales just as safe—if not safer—than traditional auctions.
+In reality, our systems and support teams are designed to make online sales just as safe—if not safer—than traditional in-person auctions.

 E&C: What’s next for Purple Wave?